THE BUSINESS OF PRODUCING

 Come along to learn from some of Australia’s most prolific and awarded drama and documentary producers as well as representatives from funding bodies and broadcast executives at Screenworks 2½ day seminar.
 The guest speakers will give advice on producing successful screen content and comment on industry trends and opportunities.

-Highlights include case studies by Helen Bowden (Wake in Fright), Karina Holden (Blue), Lois Randall (Grace Beside Me), and a Q & A with Damon Gameau (That Sugar Film), as well as a Meet the Broadcaster session with Steve Bibb (Head of Factual ABC) and a 1/2 day session on Financially Managing Your Production by Moneypenny Services.
+Highlights include case studies by Helen Bowden (Wake in Fright), Karina Holden (Blue), Lois Randall (Grace Beside Me), and a Q & A with Damon Gameau (That Sugar Film), as well as several Meet the Broadcaster sessions with Steve Bibb (Head of Factual ABC), Rob Gibson (Head of Originals Stan) and Carly Heaton (Executive at Foxtel), and a 1/2 day session on Financially Managing Your Production by Moneypenny Services.

 Check out the impressive line up of guest speakers with more to be announced soon!